HaoyuanZhao/A-simple-sudoku-solver/README.md

 This is a web based application that can create and solve a sudoku puzzle using multiply programming languages.

 # Development
+Required Library:
+Python: cffi, flask
+Rust: array2d, rand, BorrowMut

-You need to build the Rust library first, then run the main code.
+You need to build the Rust first, then run the main code.

     cargo build
     python3 main.py